 Director, Program for Health Care Negotiation and Conflict Resolution

-Dr. Marcus is founding Co-Director of the National Preparedness Leadership Initiative, a collaborative effort of the Harvard T. H. Chan School of Public Health (HSPH) and Harvard’s Kennedy School of Government (HKSG), developed in collaboration with the Centers for Disease Control and Prevention, the White House, and the Department of Homeland Security, and the Department of Defense.
+Dr. Marcus is founding Co-Director of the National Preparedness Leadership Initiative, a collaborative effort of the Harvard T. H. Chan School of Public Health (HSPH) and Harvard Kennedy School (HKS), Center for Public Leadership developed in collaboration with the Centers for Disease Control and Prevention, the White House, and the Department of Homeland Security, and the Department of Defense.
 In recent years, Marcus’ research, teaching, and consultation have played a key role in national and international terrorism preparedness and emergency response.
 He is also founding Director of the Program for Health Care Negotiation and Conflict Resolution at the Harvard T.H.
 Chan School of Public Health and serves as Lecturer on Public Health Practice and Director, Program for Health Care Negotiation and Conflict Resolution at HSPH.
 He is considered a pioneer in the field of health care negotiation and conflict resolution.
 Read full bio on Dr. Marcus

 Gregory Ciottone is Director, Medical Preparedness for the National Preparedness Leadership Initiative.
 He is also an Associate Professor of Emergency Medicine at Harvard Medical School and is the Director of the Division of Disaster Medicine at Beth Israel Deaconess Medical Center, where he works clinically in the Department of Emergency Medicine.
 Read full bio on Dr. Ciottone